timidri/puppet-tomcat/README.md

       version    => '1.0.0-SNAPSHOT',
     }

-Configure a jndi for an instance
+Configure a jndi record for an instance
 -------------------------
 To add a database resource